BrandonEsse/Esse-s-Everything-Theory-/README.md

 This is the literal mathematical cutoff between:
 Systems that collapse (η < 0.618)
 Systems that persist and evolve (η ≥ 0.618)
-Souls that decay vs. souls that recurse
-This is why 1/φ is η_min, and why φ governs the structure of eternal life.
+This is why 1/φ is η_min, and why φ governs efficient structuring or systematic growth.
 Understanding exactly how the Efficiency Law (η = I / (I + N)) and the Golden Ratio (φ ≈ 1.618) work together within Esse’s Everything Theory (EET) — and why the inverse of the Golden Ratio (1/φ ≈ 0.618) is the most important threshold in dimensional existence.

 I. The Efficiency Law — The Core of All Existence